-3. Mix in the tomatoes and seasoning.
-Add the crushed tomatoes, tomato puree, salt, pepper, cayenne, thyme, creole seasoning, and bay leaf.
+- Mix in the tomatoes and seasoning.
+Add the crushed tomatoes, tomato puree, salt, pepper, cayenne, thyme, remaining creole seasoning, and bay leaf.
 Cook and stir for about 2 minutes.

-6. Shrimp time!
-Add shrimp to the jambalaya in the last 5 minutes, and then add the chicken and sausage back to the pot.
-The shrimp don’t take long to cook and the chicken and sausage will reheat in the same amount of time.
+- Shrimp time!
+Add shrimp to the jambalaya in the last 5 minutes, along with the chicken and sausage.
+The shrimp don’t take long to cook and the chicken and sausage will reheat in the same amount of time while the rice finishes.

-7. Stir and serve.
-Lastly, stir in remaining green onions.
+- Stir and serve.
+Lastly, sprinkle with the chopped parsley and remaining green onions.
 You’re ready to serve!

 What kind of sausage should I use?

 The traditional jambalaya sausage is the andouille sausage.
 It’s a spicy red sausage, loaded with flavor and seasoning.
 However, it can sometimes be tricky to track down andouille sausage at the local grocery stores, although it’s becoming more and more readily available and I found it at every supermarket I went to.

 If you run into trouble locating some though, I’d suggest substituting a strong flavored sausage like Mexican or Spanish chorizo, a German or Polish sausage like kielbasa, and in a pinch, even a spicy Italian sausage will do!
 If you’re feeling adventurous, you can try to make your own andouille sausage.
 If you don’t want to mess with the casings, just make them into small meatballs before browning them in the pan.